MaastrichtU-IDS/dsri-documentation/docs/deploy-jupyter.md

 * `Storage name`: the storage Persistent Volume Claim (PVC)
 * `Storage subpath`: path to the Notebook folder in the Persistent Volume Claim storage

-This deployment require to have a PVC storage and root user enabled on your project.
-Contact the [DSRI support team](mailto:dsri-support-l@maastrichtuniversity.nl) to request root access.
+This deployment require to have  root user enabled on your project.
+Contact the [DSRI support team](mailto:dsri-support-l@maastrichtuniversity.nl) to request root access if you don't have them.

 > In development: [OpenShift secrets](/dsri-documentation/docs/openshift-secret) can be used to provide password in a more secure manner.